This blog may contain affiliate links. Read our disclosure policy for more info.

 There are so many of them flying around and they fly right past you at lightning speed.
 The gardens are also beautiful and you can just sit back for hours watching these magnificent birds.
 If you want to get a photo of a hummingbird this is the place to do it!

 A visit here is quick and cheap.
-Entrance to the gardens was only $6 USD and it was a great way to finish off the treetop walk.
+The entrance to the gardens was only $6 USD and it was a great way to finish off the treetop walk.
 Although you can see hummingbirds around Monteverde for free, you simply won’t see this many in one place anywhere else!

-7. Join the Monteverde coffee, chocolate and sugarcane tour
+6. Join the Monteverde coffee, chocolate, and sugarcane tour

 Coffee and chocolate are two things I absolutely love!
 So, it’s no wonder that I was so excited to join the famous coffee, chocolate, and sugarcane tour in Monteverde.
 On the tour, we learned all about 3 of Costa Rica’s most popular exports.
 The tour lasts for 2 hours and the first hour is dedicated to coffee.